tohkev/Etch-a-Sketch/README.md

 ## Background

-- Going on the webpage will initialize you with a 16x16 grid
+- Going on the webpage will initialize you with a 16x16 grid with just a black color
-- Hovering over any of the boxes will change that box's color to a random color
+- Hovering over any of the boxes will change that box's color
+- Click rainbow to change it from black/white mode to a rainbow mode! (get a random color per grid)
+- The slider can increase the size of the grid up to 64x64
-- Clicking on the 'New Grid' button will allow you to reset the colors and specify a new grid dimension (height and width)
+- Clicking on the 'Reset Sketch' button will allow you to reset all colors on the board

 ## Tech Used